mankyKitty/gonf/README.md

 ====
 Loads a configuration from a file into a map[string]string.

 Comments are supported, just use "#" at the start of the line.
-At this stage there is no inline commenting but that shouldn't be far off. :(
+Inline comments are now supported as well!
+Woo!

 ## Installation